Add noise from electronics into Tracker MC

 Additionally implementation of channel parameters (Quantum efficiency, noise characteristics, ect...) need to be done on a channel by channel basis, currently implemented globally.

-Updated by Heidt, Christopher about 10 years ago
+Updated by Heidt, Christopher over 10 years ago

 - Workflow changed from New Issue to In Development